 Note: Upon completion of your ModelBuilder run, it is suggested you use the Network Navigator tool to identify any connectivity or topological problems in your new model.

-Now that our model has been created, we can assign diameters to the pipes, based on the layer attribute that we imported.
+Now that your model has been created, we can assign diameters to the pipes, based on the layer attribute that we imported.

 1. Open the pipe FlexTable via View > FlexTables.

-3. Right click on any of the column headers, choose "Filter", and select "Custom".
-In the query window, double click on your user data extension field from the list on the left and click the equals sign button.
+3. Right-click on any of the column headers, choose "Filter", and select "Custom."
+In the query window, double-click on your User Data Extension field from the list on the left and click the equals sign button.
 Then, click the green button on the top-right corner to retrieve a list of unique values from this field.
-Double click on one of the diameters (layer names) shown.
-In our example case, we'll start with the 10" layer:
+Double-click on one of the diameters (layer names) shown.
+This example case starts with the 10" layer:

-When you click OK in the query window, the FlexTable will be filtered to only show pipes that came from the layer that you queried on (those from the "10_WATER" layer in our example case.)Note: After performing your filter, the bottom left corner of the FlexTable will show you how many pipes met the query condition and are displayed (for example "68 of 4714 elements displayed")
+When you click OK in the query window, the FlexTable will be filtered to only show pipes that came from the layer that you queried on (those from the "10_WATER" layer in our example.)Note: After filtering, the bottom left corner of the FlexTable will show you how many pipes met the query condition and are displayed (for example "68 of 4714 elements displayed")

-Note: After performing your filter, the bottom left corner of the FlexTable will show you how many pipes met the query condition and are displayed (for example "68 of 4714 elements displayed")
+Note: After filtering, the bottom left corner of the FlexTable will show you how many pipes met the query condition and are displayed (for example "68 of 4714 elements displayed")

 4. Now, assign the correct diameter by right clicking on the "Diameter" column header and choosing "Global Edit".
 Keep the operation as "Set", and enter the appropriate diameter as the value.
 Click OK and your diameters will be assigned.